Reyna family flagged Berhalter incident; interim coach named

 “None of our current leadership was aware of this,” Batson said of the 1991 incident.
 “This is something that Alston & Bird as a part of the investigation will, I’m sure, try to understand.”

-The U.S. men’s team was eliminated from the 2022 World Cup with a 3-1 loss to the Netherlands 3-1 in the round of 16.
+The U.S. was eliminated from the 2022 World Cup with a 3-1 loss to the Netherlands in the round of 16.
 Berhalter was repeatedly questioned by media about the lack of playing time for Reyna.

 “I too was upset by Gregg’s comments about Gio after the U.S. was out of the World Cup, and I also appealed to Earnie Stewart on Dec.
 11 asking him to prevent any additional comments,” Claudio Reyna said in a separate statement.